seperman/bad-ideas/README.md

 Bad ideas include a collection of bad Python 3 ideas.
 This package is not compatible with Python 2.

 Bad Ideas are prepared for PyCon 2017 talk: [Magic Method, on the wall, who, now, is the `__fairest__` one of all?](https://us.pycon.org/2017/schedule/presentation/486/).
+You can read the proposal for this talk on the [Zepworks blog](http://zepworks.com/blog/magic-method-on-the-wall/)

 If you have any bad ideas that you want to be added here, let me know!

 # Disclaimer